What is Sqoop?

 - Sqoop always requires “JDBC” and “Connectors”.
 Here JDBC, i.e. MySQL, Oracle, etc. and Connectors such as Oraoop or Cloudera.

 - For the installation of Sqoop, you need a “Binary Tarball.

 Steps to Complete the Sqoop Action

-Here are the steps to follow the sqoop action, which are explained below:
+Here are the steps to follow the sqoop action, which are given below:

-Here are some needs of the scoop, which are explained below:
+Here are some needs of the scoop, which are given below:

 - Apache Sqoop can handle the full load by just a single command which we can call it a Sqoop with full load power.